TMJ Treatment in Holmdel, Brick & Oakhurst

 TMJ conditions fall into three main categories:

-- Myofacial pain – Discomfort or pain in the muscles that control jaw function.
+- Myofascial pain – Discomfort or pain in the muscles that control jaw function.
 (Grinding teeth can result in this type of TMJ disorder.)

 - Internal derangement of the joint – A possible indicator of a displaced disc, a dislocated jaw, or an injury to the condyle.